ZackWilde27/FlatOut2-HLSLToSHA/README.md

 float4 var3 = dirt; // This will cause issues or fail to compile
 ```

-Though, you can have up to 5 constants, which can hold misc. data for use in the shader (It's actually 8 (I don't know where I got 32, whoops), but the game reserves the first 3)
+Though, you can have up to 5 constants, which can hold misc. data for use in the shader (It's actually 8, but the game reserves the first 3)
 ```hlsl
 float4 const1 = float4(0.0f, 0.0f, 1.0f, 1.0f);
 float4 const2 = float4(1.0f, 1.0f, 1.0f, 1.0f);